Rajpratik71/linux-manPages/ippfind.md

        -6   Use IPv6 when listing.

        -T seconds
             Specify find timeout in seconds.
 If 1 or less, ippfind stops as soon as it thinks it has found everything.
 The default timeout is 1 second.

        -V version
             Specifies the IPP version when listing.
 Supported values are "1.1", "2.0", "2.1", and "2.2".

 EXIT STATUS
        ippfind returns 0 if the result for all processed expressions is true, 1 if the result of any processed expression is false, 2 if browsing or any query or resolution failed, 3 if an undefined option or invalid expression was specified, and 4 if it ran out of memory.

 ENVIRONMENT
-       When executing a program, ippfind sets the following environment vari‐ ables for the matching service registration:
+       When executing a program, ippfind sets the following environment variables for the matching service registration:

        IPPFIND_SERVICE_DOMAIN
             Domain name, e.g., "example.com.", "local.", etc.

        IPPFIND_SERVICE_HOSTNAME
-            Fully-qualified   domain   name,   e.g.,  "printer.example.com.",
+            Fully-qualified domain name, e.g., "printer.example.com.", "printer.local.", etc.
-            "printer.local.", etc.

        IPPFIND_SERVICE_NAME
             Service instance name, e.g., "My Fine Printer".